jmd-dk/concept/doc/troubleshooting.rst

 problem.
 For example, OpenMPI uses SSH to establish the connection between the nodes, and so your local ``~/.ssh`` directory need to be configured properly.
-Note that when using an MPI implementation pre-installed on the cluster, such additional configuration from the user ought not to be necessary.
+Note that when using an MPI implementation pre-installed on the cluster, such additional configuration from the user ought not be necessary.

 CO\ *N*\ CEPT comes with the ability to set up the ``~/.ssh`` as needed for multi-node communication.
-Currently this feature resides as part of the ``installer`` script.
-To apply it, from the ``concept`` directory, execute
+Currently this feature resides as part of the ``install`` script.
+To apply it, execute

 .. code:: bash

-   ../installer --fix-ssh
+   ./install --fix-ssh

+from the CO\ *N*\ CEPT installation directory.

 Note that this will move all existing content of ``~/.ssh`` to ``~/.ssh_backup``.
 Also, any configuration you might have done will not be